-FTC ANNOUNCES INCREASED HSR AND INTERLOCKING DIRECTORATE THRESHOLDS Corporate and Securities Alert February 21, 2019 HSR Act Thresholds The Federal Trade Commission (FTC) recently announced the revised transaction thresholds that trigger the requirement to file a premerger notification and report form under the Hart-Scott-Rodino Antitrust Improvements Act (HSR Act).
+FTC ANNOUNCES INCREASED HSR AND INTERLOCKING DIRECTORATE THRESHOLDS - 2020 Valerie Stevens Hodgson Russ Corporate & Securities Alert February 4, 2020 HSR Act Thresholds The Federal Trade Commission (FTC) recently announced the revised transaction thresholds that trigger the requirement to file a premerger notification and report form under the Hart-Scott-Rodino Antitrust Improvements Act (HSR Act).
 The FTC revises the thresholds annually based on changes in the gross national product.
-The new thresholds will be published this week in the Federal Register and will be effective 30 days after publication.
-With these recent adjustments to the HSR thresholds, the parties to a transaction must file an HSR notification if a deal meets one of two tests: - (a) The total value of a proposed transaction exceeds \$359.9 million; or - (b) The total value of a proposed transaction exceeds \$90 million, and one party has at least \$18 million in total assets or annual sales, and the other party has at least \$180 million in total assets or annual sales.
+The new thresholds will be published this week in the Federal Register, and will be effective for all transactions closing on or after February 27, 2020.
+With these recent adjustments to the HSR thresholds, the parties to a transaction must file an HSR notification if a deal meets one of two tests: - 1.
+The total value of a proposed transaction exceeds \$376 million; or - 2.
+The total value of a proposed transaction exceeds \$94 million, and one party has at least \$18.8 million in total assets or annual sales, and the other party has at least \$188 million in total assets or annual sales.
 The HSR Act requires parties engaged in certain transactions (including certain mergers, acquisitions, asset sales, joint ventures, and exclusive license deals) to file a notification and report form with both the FTC and Department of Justice, Antitrust Division (DOJ) prior to closing.
 Reportable transactions cannot be consummated until after a designated period of time (usually 30 days).
-Although there are certain exemptions to the HSR filing requirements, the \$90 million threshold is a key threshold to keep in mind.
+Although there are certain exemptions to the HSR filing requirements, the \$94 million threshold is a key threshold to keep in mind.
 Any transaction that falls below that threshold is exempt from the filing requirements.
-However, transactions falling below the HSR Act threshold are not immune from antitrust scrutiny, and can be challenged by relevant authorities before or after the transaction closes.
-The filing fees under the HSR Act remain the same, but with the following adjusted transaction value thresholds: Value of Transaction Filing Fee Attorneys Matthew Scherer Valerie Stevens Practices & Industries Corporate & Business
+However, transactions falling below the HSR Act threshold are routinely challenged by the antitrust authorities both before and after closing; parties should always consider the competitive effect of a proposed transaction, regardless of whether it is reportable.
+The filing fees under the HSR Act remain the same, but with the following adjusted transaction value thresholds: Attorneys Matthew Scherer Valerie Stevens Practices & Industries Corporate & Business